 I have multiple years of experience, having worked on a range of projects from print to web, newsletters to presentations and everything in between.
 I have an excellent understanding of layout requirements and constraints for transfering print projects to the web and mobile devices.
-Just so that you don’t think I am making this up my portfolio shows some client work demonstrating a range of skills.
+Just so that you do not think I'm making this up, my portfolio shows some client work demonstrating a range of skills.

-A designer at heart.
+A Designer at heart.
 I often bore my non-designer friends with good design examples.
-A good foundation in design concepts; typography, colour, layout …often follow a grid layout, make sure the text has enough breathing space… I have a soft spot for clean, simple and accessible designs.
+I have a good foundation in design concepts; typography, colour, layout - often follow a grid layout, make sure the text has enough breathing space.
+I have a soft spot for clean, simple and accessible designs.
 You won’t get, flashy sites with bright green buttons popping out or images that talk to you!
-If that’s what you want probably best go to a 'designer' that learnt to use the software just so that they can do all those dancing images and popping buttons!
+If that’s what you want probably best go to a software user that learnt to use the software just so that they can do all those dancing images and use every font available!!

 We all know communication is very important for any project (more so when working remotely).
 I'm proactive and will always reply to your emails (not to spammers!).
-I have a good grasp of the English language (and Greek and a bit of Swahili), often end up editing or proof reading the project that I am working on - working with editors came in useful.
+I have a good grasp of the English language (and Greek and a bit of Swahili), often end up editing or proofreading the project that I am working on - working with Editors came in very useful.

-Working independently requires constant adaptation.
+Working independently requires constant adaptation, flexibility and have a' can do' attitude.
 It has given me the opportunity to manage all aspects of the creative process; from generating ideas, to taking them from conception to production.
-I’m able to manage multiple projects with pretty good problem solving skills, responsive to deadlines, project schedules and restrictive budgets.
+I’m able to manage multiple projects with pretty good problem solving skills, responsive to deadlines, project schedules and (most of the time) restrictive budgets.

 Technically skilled & technology aware

 Bonus points!
 I have worked in IT Support, so can fix the odd computer problem.